-Table 12.1.
+Table 10.1.
 Outline Profile of TUS Research Institutes

-Applied/Digital Design Enterprise, Media and Innovation.
-ACADEMY acts as a center to attract funding to encourage research mobility and to support and grow LSAD research collaborations.
+RESEARCH INSTITUTE DESCRIPTIONS LSAD LSAD Institute for research into Art, Creative Education, Applied/Digital Design Enterprise, Media and Innovation.
+LSAD acts as a Centre to attract funding to encourage research mobility and to support and grow LSAD research collaborations.
 IDEAM (incorporating technology gateway) IDEAM (Research Institute for Design Engineering, Artificial Intelligence and Advanced Manufacturing) is the industry cluster for smart manufacturing and digital engineering.
-The Technology Gateway supports industry to improve operational performance, increase competitiveness and reduce carbon impacts, through the application of data-driven methods and Staff technology gateway) Intelligence and Advanced Manufacturing) is the industry cluster for smart manufacturing and digital engineering.
-The Technology Gateway supports industry to improve operational performance, increase competitiveness and reduce carbon impacts, through the application of data-driven methods and Ctoff advanced digital technologies.
-Stall Life, Health and Biosciences (incorporating Shannon ABC) Life, Health and Biosciences Research Institute develops an integrated approach to understanding the connection between health and bioscience and applies new knowledge to improving health and wellness.
+The Technology Gateway supports industry to improve operational performance, increase competitiveness and reduce carbon impacts, through the application of data-driven methods and advanced digital technologies.
+Life, Health and Biosciences (incorporat- ing Shannon ABC) Life, Health and Biosciences Research Institute develops an integrated approach to understanding the connection between health and bioscience and applies new knowledge to improving health and wellness.
 Shannon Applied Biotechnology Centre identifies, explores and purifies new bioactive molecules for various industry sectors.
-Staff Social Sciences ConneXions Social Sciences ConneXions aims to promote social inclusion, provide a voice for those who are not heard, and enrich the body of academic knowledge informing social and community practitioners from a variety of disciplines.
-Staff The Sustainable Development Research Institute (SDRI) delivers TUS's ambition to be at the forefront of sustainable development in the TU Region, by delivering inter-disciplinary research and building new knowledge and delivering positive impacts for and outcomes for society.
-Staff The Bioscience Research Institute supports and enables sustaining and disruptive solutions for the Medtech, Agri-food and the Environment with society to the fore.
-Staff The Polymer, Recycling, Industrial, Sustainability and Manufacturing Research (incorporating APT) The Polymer, Recycling, Industrial, Sustainability and Manufacturing Research Institute is made up of a multidisciplinary team of world class researchers conducting industrially relevant research in the polymer space.
+Social Sciences ConneXions Social Sciences ConneXions aims to promote social inclusion, provide a voice for those who are not heard, and enrich the body of academic knowledge informing social and community practitioners from a variety of disciplines.
+SDRI The Sustainable Development Research Institute (SDRI) delivers TUS's ambition to be at the forefront of sustainable development in the TU Region, by delivering inter-disciplinary research and building new knowledge and delivering positive impacts for and outcomes for society.
+BRI The Bioscience Research Institute supports and enables sustaining and disruptive solutions for the Medtech, Agri-food and the Environment with society to the fore.
+PRISM (incorporating APT) The Polymer, Recycling, Industrial, Sustainability and Manufacturing Research Institute is made up of a multidisciplinary team of world class researchers conducting industrially relevant research in the polymer space.
 PRISM incorporates the Enterprise Ireland Funded Technology Gateway Centre Applied Polymer Technologies.
 Applied Polymer Technology provides world class solutions for SME's and Multinational companies throughout the product life cycle from product design through production scale -up and characterisation of final products.
-Staff SRI (incorporating COMAND) The Software Research Institute (SRI) conducts research across cybersecurity, cloud-edge computing, network protocols, immersive multimedia systems, robotic control and multi-robot collaboration.
+SRI (incorporating COMAND) The Software Research Institute (SRI) conducts research across cybersecurity, cloud-edge computing, network protocols, immersive multimedia systems, robotic control and multi-robot collaboration.
 SRI also performs cross-discipline research through collaboration with the Materials Research Institute and Bioscience Research Institute.
 The COMAND Technology Gateway concentrates on the research and development of prospective interactive media technologies focused on; cross-platform applications, mobile media cloud, 3D sensing, and the interoperability for the Internet of Things.
-Staff TOTAL 22 229 and enterprise activities (See Chapter 19 Development, Innovation and Enterprise).
-A key institutional priority of TUS is to maximise the impact, value and return of our research activities by identifying, developing and protecting new technologies and commercialising them through licencing and establishing new High Potential Start-Up spin-out companies in the region.

 At the heart of TUS's strategic development is the ambition to be a strategic knowledge generator and technology transfer partner of choice for companies and organisations facing the challenges of achieving sustainable competitive advantage in their marketplace.
-TUS research and development activities are closely aligned with its innovation
+TUS research and development activities are closely aligned with its innovation and enterprise activities.